The Best Induction Hobs With Integrated Extractor

 Venting hobs have definitely been growing in popularity over the past few years and I seem to be including them more and more in my kitchen designs.

-In this post, I’ve collected some of my favourite induction hobs with integrated extractors that will be sure to give your kitchen island the wow factor.
+In this post, I’ve collected some of my favourite induction hobs with integrated extractors that will be sure to give your kitchen the wow factor.
 These are hobs that I’ve personally tested and/or been trained on as well as hobs that have received great feedback from my clients.

 In a hurry?
 Check out my top picks below:

 [Kitchinsider is supported by its audience through affiliate links.
 If you purchase through these links you won’t pay a penny more but I’ll make a small commission, which helps keep the website going.
 Thanks!]